 In the case of Azure DevOps, note that the data is imported from the Project Tracking board and not the Sprint board.
 Therefore, the board columns are considered the same way for Jira and Azure DevOps, even if only one column of your Azure DevOps board is configured to use the Active state mapping.

-Also note that, for Azure DevOps, this is the integration by team.
+Note that, for Azure DevOps, this is the integration by team.

 Data synchronization optimizations